leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-postoperative-cornearefractive_56
 - Can I see clearly after corneal transplant surgery?
+- Why is it blur after my cornea transplant
 - How will my eyesight be after corneal transplant surgery?
 - Will my vision recover after corneal transplant surgery?
 - Will I have perfect eyesight after corneal transplant surgery?